-Read below about a simple apple activity to engage your preschoolers’ 5 senses.
+Read below about an apple activity that’s sure to engage your preschoolers’ 5 senses.
+It’s a great addition to your list of simple sensory activities for preschool.
 Bonus, there’s a free printable at the bottom of the post, so be sure to grab that too.

 Related: 50+ Apple Ideas for Kids

 Apple tasting is a must for a preschool apple theme (in my opinion)!
 You can take it a step further by exploring the apples with all 5 senses.
 Lots of fun and playful learning, especially when the findings are turned into a class book.

 I know this apple activity isn’t a super original idea!
 I still like to do it every year for multiple reasons:

 - It’s another real way to engage the children in learning.
 They’re able to use all of their senses during this activity.

 - It’s fun, and the kiddos love it!